-The recipient of many recognitions and awards, in 2017, David earned the Outstanding Program: Noncredit Award from UPCEA, the leader in professional, continuing, and online education, for the online Master of Science in Data Science.
+The recipient of many recognitions and awards, in 2018, David earned the Outstanding Program: Credit Award from UPCEA, the leader in professional, continuing, and online education, for the online Master of Science in Data Science.
 In 2017, he earned the Outstanding Program: Noncredit Award from UPCEA for the University Learning Store.
 In 2014, David received the Julius M. Nolte Award for Extraordinary Leadership, which is the highest award given by UPCEA.
 David also received the Exemplary Service Award from the four Summer Session organizations AUSS, WASSA, NAASS and NCCSS; the University of Wisconsin-Extension Chancellor’s Award for Excellence; and the UPCEA Outstanding Program: Credit Award for the online Bachelor of Science in Sustainable Management.

 He is a member of the executive committee of the Council of Environmental Deans and Directors (CEDD), a member of the governing board of the Competency-Based Education Network (C-BEN), and a member of the Board of Visitors of the Army War College.
 David is a frequent keynote speaker, and his articles about reinventing higher education have appeared in such publications as Innovative Higher Education and Inside Higher Ed.